SwapnilNair/ConFederate/README.md

 - Zero knowledge transfer betweeen participants, guaranteeing secure handling of sensitive patient information.
 - Built as part of a Hackathon in under 24 hours
 - Currently uses just the MNIST dataset, but has been tested on the Pneumonia Dataset with reasonable success.
+- Deployed using Docker and verified with multiple machines on a LAN.